Only Applies to SafeConsole 5.0 or lower versions.

 - An Active directory template for the reg key is located at: https://[server]/safeconsole/res/SafeConsole.adm

 - The certificate the you need to distribute is located at: https://[server]/safeconsole/res/SafeConsole.crt

-- Certificate is only needed to register legacy device before 4.8.x or for admins who will be logging into the SafeConsole Server.
+- The certificate is only needed to register legacy devices before 4.8.x or for admins who will be logging into the SafeConsole Server.